Convoy T2 Flashlight Review

 Power and Runtime

-The T2 may be powered only by AA cells – alkaline (primary) or NiMH both work.
+The T2 may be powered only by AA cells – alkaline (primary) or NiMH, both work.
 Lithium-ion cells are not supported!
 I tested the light using only a LADDA NiMH cell, AA-sized.
 The light isn’t a powerhouse of output, with high reaching around 260 lumens.

 The light also does not have LVP, which isn’t as bad for NiMH cells as it would be for Li-Ion.

 I did test the runtime of medium, but my computer couldn’t handle the gigantic spreadsheet.
 So let’s summarize it by saying: medium lasts for a long time.
-(I am adjusting my methods to better account for this eventuality, and also make runtime processing better; I hope to not have this problem in the future.)
+(I am adjusting my methods to better account for this eventuality, and also make runtime processing better; I hope not to have this problem in the future.)

 This output is very conservative, to be honest.
 It’s another reason I’d consider this light more of an inexpensive host than anything.
 Replace the driver, push the light a little harder.